 Pete Hegseth trains with the Marines and delivers a message that contrasts with the Cuban military leadership

-Hegseth trained alongside U.S. Marines and referred to them as "the backbone of America."
+Hegseth trained alongside U.S. Marines and called them "the backbone of America."

 Pete HegsethPhoto © Secretary of War Pete Hegseth on X